Good News to the Poor: Social Involvement and the Gospel

 —Marvin Olasky, Editor in Chief, World News Group

-—Justin S. Holcomb, Episcopal priest; Adjunct Professor of Theology and Philosophy, Reformed Theological Seminary, Orlando; author, On the Grace of God
+—Justin S. Holcomb, Episcopal Priest; Professor of Christian Thought, Gordon-Conwell Theological Seminary; author, On the Grace of God

 —Ben Peays, Executive Director, The Gospel Coalition